fralfaro/fralfaro/README.md

   * 💻 Senior Data Scientist (Walmart - Chile)
   * 📖 Associate Lecturer (UTFSM - Chile)

-I enjoy programming, learning about different topics and teaching about maths and computer science.

 ### More About Me:

 * 🌍 I'm based in Chile.